Elise McCann

-Elise McCann (born 28 July 1985) is an Australian actress and musical theatre performer most well known for originating the role of Miss Honey in the Australian production of Matilda the Musical and as Lucille Ball in Everybody Loves Lucy.
+Elise McCann (born 28 July 1984) is an Australian actress and musical theatre performer most well known for originating the role of Miss Honey in the Australian production of Matilda the Musical and as Lucille Ball in Everybody Loves Lucy.

 McCann appeared as Lynne Woolnough, Peter Allen's Sister, in the Australian television mini series Peter Allen: Not the Boy Next Door in 2015 and released her debut album Dahlesque with ABC Music on 23 June 2017.

 She is currently based in both Melbourne and New York and performs internationally.
-Her performance career includes theatre, musical theatre, concerts and television.
+Her performance career includes theatre, concerts and television.

 Early life

 Born in Wodonga, Victoria, McCann grew up in Sydney and attended Loreto Normanhurst.
 Upon graduating, Elise was accepted into the National Institute of Dramatic Art (NIDA) Music Theatre program and the University of New South Wales (UNSW) Bachelor of Arts Law.
 She chose to attend NIDA and later went back to study Arts/Law part-time.